-Essentially, butane pulls most of the THC and terpene molecules – in the form of resin and bud crystals -from dry flower buds, or even the left over “shake” leaves.
+Essentially, butane pulls most of the cannabinoid and terpene molecules – in the form of resin and bud crystals – from dry flower buds or even leftover “shake” leaves.

 Butane hash oil concentrates should always be made in closed-loop systems with the best lab equipment and highly-trained professionals, given that butane is odorless, colorless and highly flammable, along with being easily dispersed into the air.

-If they’re not used in closed-loop systems, what you have are the ideal ingredients for real-time Hollywood explosions.
+If closed-loop systems aren’t used, what you have are the ideal ingredients for real-time Hollywood explosions.

 How to Smoke Shatter

-Shatter should only be used through a variety of bongs, vape pens or rigs suited for the purpose.
+Shatter should only be consumed through a variety of bongs, vape pens or rigs suited for the purpose.

 As bongs are ubiquitous, they won’t be explained here.